How to start your Preparation for CAT Verbal SectionAnisha Mukhija

 e.
 P Sainath (The Hindu): In-depth exploration of India’s rural landscape.

 The above are just five from a long list of authors and bloggers you should be following.
-In order to simplify your job, we also have an option 3 for you.

 The second reading choice you have: Books